aisudoapp/ai-model-providers/README.md

 The README.md also served as model information.

 ## Limitations
-- Currently, AiSudo only support chat completions for the 3rd party models.
+- Currently, for the 3rd party models, AiSudo only support chat completions.
 We are working to expand our capabilities in the future.
 - When using the model listed in this repository, you can ignore the request rate limit on your aisudo account, that limit is only for our official models.
 - Request rate limits are dependent on the 3rd party provider and may vary.
 We recommend checking the provider's website for the most up-to-date information on request rates.
 - The downside of using the 3rd party json is: you can't use AiSudo preset and language selection.